Advise Me

 • Cauliflower tacos

-Winter holiday celebrations are a time to enjoy the traditions that go along with your favorite comfort foods.
-“It is ok to partake,” Hahn said.
-“Don’t overly stress about calories.
-Instead, listen to your body and identify your hunger and fullness cues.”
+“It’s ok to partake in comforting foods,” Hahn said.
+“Don’t stress about calories.
+Instead, listen to your body and recognize your hunger and fullness cues.”